-AAP victory in the Delhi polls seems to be confirmation that Narendra Modi's 'I, me, myself' style of governance may have begun to jar on the voters and also an indictment of the saffron extremists running amok
+AAP victory in Delhi seems to be an indictment of Narendra Modi's 'I, me, myself' style of governance and also of the BJP letting the saffron extremists running amok

 What the Delhi poll outcome has confirmed is that the Bharatiya Janata Party (BJP) can be stopped in its tracks by a determined opponent, even one not as well-entrenched as established regional parties like the AIADMK, the Biju Janata Dal or the Trinamool Congress were in their respective states in last year's general election.

 In contrast to what happened in Tamil Nadu and the two other states, the BJP has been routed in Delhi by an adversary like the Aam Admi Party (AAP) which entered the fray with a lot of baggage - its hasty departure after 49 days in power in the capital last year, the boastful assertion of anarchist tendencies by its leader Arvind Kejriwal, and an economic outlook which ranged from being "Left of Left" to a claim of being sensitive to the concerns of traders since Kejriwal harked back to his 'bania' (trading community) background.